Thoracic aortic aneurysm

 - Kidney damage

-Death soon after the operation occurs in 5 - 10% of patients.
+Death soon after the operation occurs in 5% to 10% of people.

 Complications after aneurysm stenting include damage to the blood vessels supplying the leg, which may require another operation.

 Tell your health care provider if you have:

 - A family history of connective tissue disorders (such as Marfan or Ehlers-Danlos syndrome)